rstropek/2023-24-2nd/homeworks/2023-09-ServiceFeeCalculator/readme.md

 `BasicRepairJob` and `RegularRepairJob` get a new base class: `TeamRepairJob`.
 In this class, we add a property `int NumberOfMechanics { get; set; }`.

 `BasicRepairJob` and `RegularRepairJob` must now implement `CalculateFeeSingleMechanic` which calculates the fee for a single mechanic. `TeamRepairJob.CalculateFee()` calls `CalculateFeeSingleMechanic` and multiplies the result with `NumberOfMechanics`.

+## Requirements Level 5

+**Note**: This is a quite advanced requirement for your current level of knowledge.
+If you want to try this level, talk to your teacher in case of questions.

+Our customer tells us that she often has large orders that consist of **multiple** jobs.
+Change your program as follows:

+* Ask the user for the number of jobs
+* For each job, ask for the necessary data
+* Calculate and print the fee for each job **and the total fee**

+**Note:** During data entry, you **must** store all the jobs in a collection (e.g. array).
+The calculation of the fees must be done **after** all jobs have been entered.